Among the tall trees, the long work continues.

 Algedi does not recruit, and there are no open days.
 If you are reading this, you may address correspondence to the Office of the Registrar.
 Letters are preferred.
 Electronic communication is accepted but not encouraged.

 Please do not request a prospectus.
 There is none.
 If your inquiry is sincere, it will be received as such.
-Those who are meant to find Algedi have, in the university's experience, always done so.

 Office of the Registrar